-In this section, we discuss how to start ClusterJ applications and the ClusterJ application environment as of MySQL Cluster NDB 7.1.2.
+In this section, we discuss how to start ClusterJ applications and the ClusterJ application environment.

 Executing a ClusterJ application.

 All of the ClusterJ jar files are normally found in